Matthew Sperzel/Getty Images

 1. Separate by Color and Fabric

-In addition to destroying your white clothes, failing to separate light from dark clothing can cause the latter category to appear worn and dull.
+In addition to destroying your white clothes, failing to separate light and dark clothing can cause the latter category to appear worn and dull.
 For heavily dyed fabrics, don’t just separate light from dark; categorize your loads into general color families (e.g., red, orange, and pink; blue, green, and purple).
 These categories are fairly flexible, but the more intentional you are, the less you’ll risk unwanted color bleeding.
 It’s also important to avoid pairing delicates with heavier durable fabrics.
 So avoid washing your laciest undergarments with your denim.

 2. Opt for a Mild Detergent